Kallang Bahru rape and murder: Preliminary hearing and dismissal of lawyer

 The trial of Neville was conducted at the High Court, formerly located at the old Supreme Court Building.

 The case of Hensley Anthony Neville underwent several pre-trial conferences starting from August 1987 before the preliminary hearing concluded in November 1987 that Neville should stand trial for murder at the High Court.

 Three years later, Neville's trial began on 12 November 1990.
 By this time, although he was assigned with a lawyer named G. Raman to argue his case, Neville refused to engage a lawyer and hence, chose to represent himself in the trial.
-It was a normal practice for defendants were appointed a defence counsel to represent them during capital court cases, but Neville's case was the first where a defendant facing a murder charge elected to represent himself without a lawyer during his trial.
+Neville's case was the first where a defendant facing a murder charge elected to represent himself without a lawyer during his trial.
 The case was heard by High Court judge Lai Kew Chai and Judicial Commissioner (JC) Tan Teow Yeow, and the trial prosecutor was Lee Sing Lit.

 Prosecution's first arguments

 The prosecution's case, based on Neville's statements, alleged that Neville, who first met Lim in 1984 during a design course, had invited Lim to his flat at Kallang Bahru, where they had sex.
 According to Neville's confession, he had a quarrel with Lim afterwards, and he thus assaulted Lim and covered her mouth to suffocate her, before he threw her body out of the window.
 After Lim fell to her death, Neville frantically packed up his bag, passport and clothes to prepare to run off to Malaysia.
-Lim's 56-year-old father Lim Kok Kian (林国坚 (Lín Guójiān)) and mother Tan Siok Kim (陈惜琴 (Chén Xīqín)) (Note: Her name was also spelt as Tan Sioh Kin) both testified in court that Lim would often wear modest clothing and never behave unruly, and instead, she was an obedient girl who was always filial to her parents.
+Lim's 56-year-old father Lim Kok Kian (林国坚 (Lín Guójiān)) and mother Tan Siok Kim (陈惜琴 (Chén Xīqín)) (Note: Her name was also spelt as Tan Sioh Kin) both testified in court that Lim would often wear modest clothing and was never unruly, and instead, she was an obedient girl who was always filial to her parents.